sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/connector-spec.md

       - **required** (Optional): Set to 'false' by default.
 Valid values are 'true' or 'false.'
 You must populate required configuration items in the IDN source configuration wizard before continuing.
       - **type:** The configuration items' types.
 The following types are valid:
         - text
+        - number
         - secret
+        - textarea
+        - secrettextarea
+        - checkbox
         - url
+        - radio
+        - select
-        - email
+        - toggle
-        - number
+        - list
-        - checkbox
+        - keyValue
-        - json
+        - cardList
 - **accountSchema:** The schema for an account in IDN populated by data from the source.
   - **displayAttribute:** Identifies the attribute (defined below) used to map to `Account Name` in the IdentityNow account schema.
 This should be a unique value even though it is not required because the connector will use this value to correlate accounts in IDN to accounts in the source system.
   - **identityAttribute:** Identifies the attribute (defined below) used to map to `Account ID` in the IdentityNow account schema.
 This must be a globally unique identifier, such as email address, employee ID, etc.